Important Update: 92Y remains open

 Does not include service & handling fees, if applicable.

-Now, more than ever, we need informed analysis and objective insights.
+At this critical time, we need informed insights and objective insights.

-Professor Ralph Buultjens will discuss these and other concerns in this online course.
+Professor Ralph Buultjens will discuss these and other issues in this new online course.
+Participants will come away with a better understanding of the shifts emerging on the global scene.

 SESSIONS ARE FROM 10 am to 11:30 am.